lucayepa/wot/doc/README.md

 Two hash tables are used to keep the node object as compact as possible.
 They are removed before signing the object.
 They are:

 * _defaults_, if present, contains the values to be considered when a trust _link_ does not contain a certain field.
-* _ref_, if present, contains references to versions of rules adopted by the community joined by the user.
-Keys of this table are local only and can be used in the _rules_ array of a _link_ of the _trust_ array.
+* _ref_, if present, contains references to versions of rules adopted by the community joined by the user, contained in the array _on_.
+Keys of this table are local only and can be used in the _on_ array of a _link_ of the _trust_ array.

 _implementation_ refers to a document describing the implementation schema that this object adheres to.